KhronosGroup/Vulkan-Loader/docs/LoaderDriverInterface.md

   </tr>
   <tr>
     <td><small><b>LDP_LOADER_6</b></small></td>
-    <td>If a driver negotiation results in it using loader/driver interface
+    <td>If a driver negotiation results in the loader using Loader and Driver
-        version 5 or newer, a loader <b>must</b> verify that the Vulkan API version passed into <i>vkCreateInstance</i> (through
+        Interface Version 5 or newer, a loader <b>must</b> verify that the Vulkan API version passed into <i>vkCreateInstance</i> (through
         <i>VkInstanceCreateInfo</i>’s <i>VkApplicationInfo</i>'s
         <i>apiVersion</i>) is supported by at least one driver.
         If the requested Vulkan API version can not be supported by any driver, the loader <b>must</b> return
         <b>VK_ERROR_INCOMPATIBLE_DRIVER</b>.<br/>
-        This is not required if the interface version is 4 or earlier because the responsibility for this check then falls on the drivers.
+        This is not required if the Loader and Driver Interface Version is 4 or earlier because the responsibility for this check falls on the drivers.
     </td>
     <td>The behavior is undefined and may result in crashes or corruption.</td>
     <td>No</td>